-Hawker Hurricane in foam built with a hot wire CNC machine
+Why build a Hawker Hurricane from foam with a hot wire CNC machine ?

 I’ve used two pieces of software to generate the g-code to build the wing and fuselage, Profili2 Pro and Dev Fus Foam